RcKeller/STF-Refresh/README.md

 - [] Develop an unopinionated UW component library
 - [] Create a shib-enabled MERN stack boilerplate for UW webapps
 - [] Consider making route GET requests open to the public

-# Technical Overview

-#### Built for Continuity
-We don't want a scenario where there's patchwork, legacy databases being joined on every query, or we get trapped in a version lock.
-This is built using technologies and design patterns that have significant traction so that this site is built-to-last:
-- [ES6 Javascript](http://stateofjs.com/2016/flavors/) (the 2015 flavor of js) is being used as well as ES7 (future features)
-- Webpack is used for [bundling](http://stateofjs.com/2016/buildtools/), pretty standard.
-Basically, it compresses our files, runs fancy local servers, and translates new code into old code IE can run.
-We use some plugins
-- Node and Express are our server and API - they are established and allow us to reuse auth code from UW repositories.
-- React.js is our [front-end framework](http://stateofjs.com/2016/frontend/) (and is used by the server to push auth/metadata).
-  - It is very similar to Vue.js, but is more stable, documented, and introduces more possibilities.
-UW has courses in this too.
-Vue is really cool and simpler, but is also only maintained by a lone guy in China and has a more international presence.
-- Redux is used for [state management](http://stateofjs.com/2016/statemanagement/) and is a gold standard.
-You can use it to log every state change and function call.
-- CSS Modules are being used for [style](http://stateofjs.com/2016/css/).
-It's just standard CSS, but it's scoped per-component, so I can declare the same class names in different pages and not have conflicts.
-It's great and there's no buy-in or preprocessing.
-- MongoDB is our database.
-It is JSON based, easy to scale, and congruent with the kind of candidates UW produces (big data emphasis).
-- I remain unopinionated about DB's right now, but currently I've got MongoDB in place.
-- Enzyme is used for [testing](http://stateofjs.com/2016/testing/).
-Backed by AirBNB and most of the react community, it's a solid choice.

-There are links to the "State of JavaScript", a study from a few months ago on the web development world.
-Regarding [features](http://stateofjs.com/2016/features/), we have the following:
-- Server Side Rendering
-- Code Splitting (Universal React)
-- Optimistic Updates (React)
-- Hot Reloading (Webpack)
-- Time Travel Debugging (Redux Devtools)

-I've got a manifest of all technologies in use (equivocal to `wtf.txt`) in STACK.md.
-It has the real "technical" operational notes.
-Your `package.json` has a less readable manifest, and `yarn.lock` is a running log of all updates and changes for finding which changes are breaking.

 ---